 Like the Samsung TU8000, this TV can only remove judder from sources that can send a true 24p signal, like a Blu-ray player or a streaming box with a "match frame-rate" feature.
 It can't remove judder from sources that don't have this feature, like most cable boxes.

 This TV has incredibly low input lag as long as Game Mode is enabled.
-Surprisingly, even outside of Game Mode input lag is still low enough for most casual gamers.
+Surprisingly, input lag is still low enough for most casual gamers even outside of Game Mode.

 The Samsung AU8000 supports most common resolutions, but only at 60Hz, as it doesn't support a 120Hz refresh rate.
-Chroma 4:4:4 is displayed properly, which is important for clear text from a PC but only in the TV's 'PC' mode.
+Chroma 4:4:4 is displayed properly when the TV is set to 'PC' mode, which is important for clear text from a computer.

 Since it's a 60Hz TV, it only supports 4k games up to 60fps from the PS5.
-It has an Auto Low Latency Mode that automatically switches the TV into Game Mode to get the lowest input lag possible when a game from a compatible device is launched.
+It has an Auto Low Latency Mode that automatically switches the TV into Game Mode to get the lowest input lag possible when a game is launched.

-Unlike the Samsung TU8000, the Samsung AU8000 doesn't have any component or composite inputs.
+Unlike the Samsung TU8000, the Samsung AU8000 has no component or composite inputs.
 You'll need an external HDMI adapter to connect older devices like retro game consoles.

 Even though the Samsung AU8000 doesn't have HDMI 2.1 bandwidth inputs, it still supports eARC.
 This allows you to pass uncompressed audio in the Dolby Atmos via TrueHD format to a compatible receiver over a single HDMI connection.
-Unfortunately, it doesn't support DTS, which is disappointing, as many UHD Blu-rays use DTS for their lossless audio tracks.
+It can also pass through a DTS 5.1 signal through ARC, which is great, although it can't do the same through optical, nor does it support advanced DTS formats through eARC.

 The frequency response is mediocre.
 It doesn't produce much bass, and there are compression artifacts at its max volume.
 You have to listen at moderate levels if you want a more well-balanced sound profile.